A-LevelEnglish

 Key Concepts

-• 1Understanding the context of the text is crucial for analysis.
+• 1Understanding the purpose and audience of the text

 Simple Explanation

-Language analysis means looking closely at how words and sentences are used in a text to understand what they mean and how they affect the reader.
-You should think about the choice of words, the way sentences are put together, and what the writer wants to achieve.
-This helps you see the deeper messages and effects in the writing.
+Language Analysis is about looking closely at how words and phrases are used in a text to understand what they mean and how they affect the reader.
+You should think about who the text is for and why it was written.
+Pay attention to things like the writer's tone and any special language techniques they use.

 Memory Trick